dotnet-websharper/docs/content/core/routing.md

 * `Router.Infer`: Creates a router based on type shape.
 The attributes recognized are the same as `Sitelet.Infer` described in the [sitelets documentation](sitelets).
 * `Router.Table`: Creates a router mapping between a list of static endpoint values and paths.
 * `Router.Method`: Creates a router that only parses request with the inner router, it the HTTP method methes the given method argument.
 By default, routers ignore the method.
 * `Router.Body` : Creates a router that parses and serializes any value to and from the request body with custom functions.
-If the will be used on server-side only to parse requests and generate links, the serialize function can return just a null or empty string.
+If the will be used on the server side only to parse requests and generate links, the serialize function can return just a null or empty string.
 For example `Router.Body id id` just gets the request body as a string.
 * `Router.Json` creates a router that parses the request body by the JSON format derived from the type argument.
 * `Router.FormData` creates a router from an underlying router handling query arguments that parses query arguments from the request body of a form post instead of the URL.
 * `Router.Delay` can be used to construct routers for recursive data types.
 Takes a `unit -> Router<'T>` function, and evaluates it firsthe t time the router is used for parsing and writing (never just when combining them).